ace-wg/Hackathon-108/Questions.md

 4. What date and time would fit best for you to do the interop testing?
 After you have gotten to Madrid time on Wednesday?
 Both Marco and I are quite flexible with the schedule.
 (Rikard)
    [JLS] I will be on late Madrid time tomorrow.
 I am currently up around Noon Stockholm time.
 My schedule is wide open - If I am awake I will generally be online.

-> Rikard: Alright, then shall we say tomorrow 10.00 Madrid time?
+> Rikard: Alright, then shall we say tomorrow July 21 at 10.00 Madrid time?
 Or if you prefer during the afternoon perhaps at 14.00?
 For communication Marco and I sometimes use https://jitsi.org/ which can be convenient, we could use that during the session.